bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 In the :ref:`previous first steps guides <first_steps_6>`, you created and customized, and combined visualizations.

-In this section, you will use different methods to display and export your visualizations.
+In this section, you will use various methods to display and export your visualizations.

 .. _first_steps_7_html_file: